Pressure cooker cheesecake was a bridge too far. I mean…who in their right mind would bother to make a cheesecake in a pressure cooker?

 I resisted this idea for a long time, but the pressure cooker does a fantastic job with cheesecake.
 You know how you’re supposed to cook a cheesecake in a water bath?
 The pressure cooker does the same thing, pressure steaming the cheesecake, resulting in evenly cooked cheesecake.
 No cracks, no overdone edges - perfectly creamy cheesecake.
 The best cheesecakes I’ve ever made.

-The third thing: pressure cooker cheesecake is hard to mess up.
+Pressure cooker cheesecake is hard to mess up.
 (And, even when I messed up, everyone gobbled down the “failures”.)
 Pressure cooking steams the cheesecake at 240°F to 250°F, a much lower temperature than you get in an oven, so it is difficult to overcook.
 My most consistent results were at 35 minutes under pressure; they never overcooked, and came out creamy and smooth all the way through.

 Want to impress your guests with something completely out of left field from the pressure cooker?
 Make a cheesecake.